steinwurf/kodo-ns3-examples/README.rst

 ::
   hg tags

-And as previously described to switch to one of those versions do a:
+And as previously described to switch to one of those versions do a (for example):
 ::
-  hg checkout ns-3.17
+  hg checkout ns-3.19

 Now you have to go through the ``configure`` and ``build`` steps again, described in the previous section.